deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/time-series-db/influxdb/readme.md

 - Pro: Writing and querying the database can be done by multiple clients and at high loads.
 - Con: Query returns may not include the most recent points if database is under heavy load.

-7. Many time [series](<https://docs.influxdata.com/influxdb/v1.7/-> Concepts/glossary/#series) are ephemeral.
+7. Many timeseries are ephemeral.
 There are often time series that appear only for a few hours and then go away, e.g. a new host that gets started and reports for a while and then gets shut down.

 - Pro: InfluxDB is good at managing dis-Continuous data.
 - Con: Schema-less design means that some database functions are not supported e.g. there are no cross table joins.